ZA

 What to do now (practical steps)

-- Identify the retirement fund / insurer / employer HR contact and request the death-claims checklist in writing.
+- Identify the retirement fund, insurer, or employer HR contact and request the death-claims checklist in writing.

 - Gather beneficiary details and relationship proof (IDs, birth certificates, marriage certificates).